sffubs/dactyl_manuform_gimbal/README.md

 To simplify things, I designed a PCB to hold all of these connections.
 It also contains a 3.3v regulator to drive the ADPS9660 board, from back when the whole system was designed to run on 5v.
 ![PCB](pcb.jpg)

-Originally the SCL, SSA, and LED connections on the left were meant to go straight to pins on the pro micro controller.
+Originally the SCL, SDA, and LED connections on the left were meant to go straight to pins on the pro micro controller.
 However, when using this with a blackpil controller, you will need to use a [level shifter](https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide/all) to convert between 3.3v and 5v.

 Here are the sources:
 - [dactyl-manuform-gimbal.kicad_pcb](dactyl-manuform-gimbal.kicad_pcb)